macymuhia/mattgathu.github.io/_posts/2017-08-29-writing-cli-app-rust.md

 breath of features and convenience that makes writing programs in it fun.

 [Command Line Tools](https://en.wikipedia.org/wiki/Command-line_interface) are programs designed to be executed in a terminal (command line) interface.
-The are synonymous with Unix programming where they are often called shell tools.
+They are synonymous with Unix programming where they are often called shell tools.
 An example is the `ls` command used to list directories.